google/eng-practices/review/reviewer/speed.md

 ## Approval With Comments {#approval-with-comments}

-In order to speed up code reviews, there are certain situations in which a reviewer should give Approval even though they are also leaving unresolved comments on the PR.
+In order to speed up code reviews, there are certain situations in which a reviewer should give approval even though they are also leaving unresolved comments on the PR.
 This is done when either:

 *   The reviewer is confident that the developer will appropriately address all